 - Are a couple – The versatility of this mattress’ firmness level and its ability to comfortably relieve pressure for a variety of weights makes it an ideal choice for couples, especially those who have very different body shapes and sleep needs.

 - Sleep hot – The top layer of foam has incorporated two different phase change materials that absorb and remove heat when you are hot and return it when you start to get too cool, maintaining a more consistent and comfortable temperature that should not overheat.
+You can learn more about that in our cooling beds article.

 You might not like Zotto if you: